 I’ve spent this article talking about your Ex.

 I write this to give you some perspective on the closure you may feel you need.
 Ultimately, your relationship is over.
-But demonising the other person does you no favours.
+But demonizing the other person does you no favors.
 That’s you trying to protect yourself.

 But, like most people, you probably feel on some level you still want them.
 Even if you try not to admit it to yourself, I’d wager you do.
 And that’s normal.
 You were connected to this person intimately, and shared experiences with them – you’d miss them like you missed anyone else.
 But is that really the full story?